yogstation13/Yogstation/.github/PULL_REQUEST_TEMPLATE.md

 ### Why is this good for the game?

 Explain why each change in your pr is beneficial to the server.
-This is less necessary for bugfixes and such, but is always welcome.
+This is less necessary for bugfixes and such, but it is always welcome.
 Remember: something that is self evident to you might not be to others.
-Explain your rationale even if you feel it goes without saying.
+Explain your rationale, even if you feel it goes without saying.

 #### Changelog